-Dropbox has undergone its biggest redesign yet, with the launch of ‘Dropbox Spaces,’ an evolution of the shared folder into a collaborative workspace for teams.
+Dropbox has undergone its biggest redesign yet, with the launch od ‘Dropbox Spaces’ a new desktop app designed as an evolution of the shared folder into a collaborative workspace for teams.

 The new app includes several new features including file previews, Paper integration in the Dropbox file system and the ability to search across overview descriptions.